rishi-s8/cif-validator/README.md

 # CIF VALIDATOR

-This is a tool comprising of REST API to validate CIF files using PyCodCIF
+This is a tool comprising of REST API to validate CIF files using PyCodCIF.

 ## Deploy on Docker